 A great pictorial map of America produced for the nation's sesquicentennial and targeted at school-age children.
-The map shows the continental United States in an antique manner and includes many fascinating pictorial images, designed to resemble a free-hand sketch.
+The map shows the continental United States in an antique manner and includes many fascinating pictorial images, designed in a manner resembling a free-hand sketch.
 The vast troves of information on the map are as fascinating to a modern student as they were in 1922.

 The map is a great example of a work from the early period of pictorial cartography and possesses an attractive vintage feel.